LuCeHe/lucehe.github.io/_posts/2021-11-20-zerovariance.md

 for distributions that don't have a converging second moment, such as the Cauchy distribution.

 It is interesting to think that odd moments are bounded by even moments, but not necessarily the other way around.
-Probably not true, use the general form of the Cauchy Swartz ineq, where you don't use anymore $L_2$, but $L_q$.
+But probably it is not true, and the general form of the Cauchy Swartz inequality, where you don't use anymore $L_2$, but $L_q$, could be used to prove as well a bound on even moments with odd moments.